mycota/newsAgency/README.md

 the fronted are of the file outside the editor folder but it has different css, database conn file. the connection is part of every code

+# what to add.

+The Marketing Advertisement part is not done.

+More can be done on the Writer side too

+The hindi part is not also well done

 I hope you can find it useful.